swissup/swissup.github.io/m1/dailydeals/backend/edit-deal.md

 # Edit deal

-Login to store backend and from top menu select `Templates Master` -> `Daily Deals`.
-It redirects you to ***"Manage Deals"*** page.
+Login store backend and navigate to `Templates Master` -> `Daily Deals` -> `Manage Deals`.

-Click on deal you want to edit in grid.
-After that you’ll get a form absolutely identical to form described in [Create deal](../create-deal/) paragraph.
+Please click on the deal you want to edit.
+After that you’ll see a form identical to form described in [Create deal](../create-deal/) paragraph.